fenago/android-internals/lab_guides/lab7_aosp_commands.md

 ```

 Next command is `mm`.
 So, `mm` command is basically build the package in the current folder.
-Now, from aosp, let's go to `packages/apps/Dailer` folder:
+Now, from aosp, let's go to `packages/apps/HTMLViewer` folder:

 ```
-cd ~/aosp/packages/apps/Dailer
+cd ~/aosp/packages/apps/HTMLViewer

 ls
 ```

-Let's open `AndroidManifes.xml` and add a new blank line and save it.
-Now type `mm` command in the terminal, it will only build the dailer app.
-From the logs, you can see that it is only building dailer app.
+Let's open `AndroidManifest.xml` and add a new blank line and save it.
+Now type `mm` command in the terminal, it will only build the HTMLViewer app.
+From the logs, you can see that it is only building HTMLViewer app.

 ![](./images/aosp2.png)